McChrystal Wrote Weird Short Stories in College

 Gen. Stanley McChrystal’s shit-talking in Rolling Stone has caused a massive flap in Washington, and while his insubordination is obviously

-Gen. Stanley McChrystal’s shit-talking in Rolling Stone has caused a massive flap in Washington, and while his insubordination is obviously the larger story, the article details a number of the general’s other idiosyncrasies.
+Gen. Stanley Mcchrystal’s shit-talking in Rolling Stone has caused a massive flap in Washington, and while his insubordination is obviously the larger story, the article details a number of the general’s other idiosyncrasies.
 For example: while at West Point, McChrystal was the managing editor of the school’s literary magazine, The Pointer and wrote seven short stories for the publication.

 McChrystal came from a distinguished military family and, like John McCain before him, rebelled against his legacy in college.
 Cited for drinking and partying, he was relatively undistinguished academically though, according to the article, his fiction would “eerily foreshadow many of the issues he would confront in his career.”